 If you like easy Italian desserts, you will love this Apple Crostata recipe!
 Fresh apples in a free-form pie baked to perfection.
 Truly one of the best apple desserts!

-As you may have guessed, there are two parts to this recipe -the dough and the apple filling.
+As you may have guessed, there are two main parts: the dough and the apple filling.
 Let’s begin with the apple filling.

 Preheat the oven to 375℉ (190°C).
 Position rack to bottom third.

-Roll out the crostata dough into a 12-13 inch circle on a lightly floured piece of parchment paper.
+Roll out the crostata dough into a 12-13-inch circle, approximately ⅛-¼ inch thick, on a lightly floured piece of parchment paper.
 Transfer the parchment with the rolled-out dough directly to the baking sheet.

 Sprinkle 2 teaspoons of ground almond on the center of the dough.